mrecos/klrfome/README.md

 library("rasterVis") # for plotting simulated lan
 library("pROC")      # for evaluation of model AUC metric library("dplyr")     # for data manipulation
-library("klrfome")   # for modeling
+library("knitr")     # for printing tables in this document library("klrfome")   # for modeling
 ```